Berkeley-CS61B/website-sp24/projects/proj3/index.md

 You'll be working exclusively in a group repository for this portion of the project.
 To set this group repo up on your local computer, follow the instructions below (these are also in the spec):

 - Go to your email and accept the GitHub repo invite that you should have received.
+Please do this as soon as you receive the invite, as they will expire within 7 days.
+If your invite has expired, please make an Ed post.
 - Log in to Beacon, and click on the "Groups" tab.
 You should have a group listed here.
 - Click the "View Repository on GitHub" link.
 - You'll now be taken to your new repository on GitHub.
 You will have an empty repository.
 Copy the clone link shown in the text bar (blacked out in the screenshot).